aws4embeddedlinux/meta-aws-demos/raspberry_pi4/aws_iot_greengrass/README.md

 locally, and then flash the MicroSD locally.
 The steps in this tutorial expects you are working on a local workstation.

-Note that even though **dunfell** has released at the time of posting, AWS IoT Greengrass depends on Python 3.7 so we are using the **zeus** branch.

 ## Preparation

 You will need to complete all preparation steps to complete all the